ConorDavison/my_national_trust_app/README.md

 - HTML has been passed through W3 Validator with no issues or warnings.
 - CSS has passed through W3 JigSaw validator with no issues.
 - JS - Passed through JSHint with no major issues some warnings to advise certain synatx is available in 'ES6 (use 'esversion: 6')'.
-- PEP8 !!!!  check this***
+- Python code has been passed through http://pep8online.com/, no concerns or errors.

 ## User Stories Testing
 - As a user, I want to be able to access the website, regardless of the device I am using.
   > The website has been tested across virtual different devices with no issues.

+- As a user, I want my navigation options to be specific to whether I am logged in.
+  >Navigation options only show profile or visits section when logged in.
+When logged out only options are home or register.

 - As a user, I want to be able to easily navigate to other sections of the website regardless of the current section I'm viewing.
   > Fully responiive navigation bar that allows you to visit any part of the site with ease.
+Once logged in.

 - As a user, I expect all links of the site to be in full working order - and to be able to easily access any social media accounts relative to the company.
   > All links have been tested and confirmed as working.